Michael Aron (journalist)

-Michael Aron (born 1946, died August 13, 2024) was an American journalist.
+Michael Aron (1946 – August 13, 2024) was an American journalist.
 He was the senior political correspondent for New Jersey Network News.
 He was the host of Reporters Roundtable, a New Jersey politics program.

 Early life and education

 Aron was a graduate of Harvard College and the Princeton School of Public and International Affairs.

 Career

 In the 1970s, Aron worked for Rolling Stone.
 In March 1978, he became editor of New Jersey Monthly magazine.
 He was fired from the job in 1982, in part due to six libel suits.
 In 1984, he went to work for NJN to create five minute question and answer segments.
 He later went on to do reporting for the network.

 In 1985, Aron moderated the New Jersey gubernatorial debate between governor Tom Kean and Peter Shapiro.

 In 1994, Aron authored the book Governor's Race: A TV Reporter's Chronicle of the 1993 Florio/Whitman Campaign, which detailed the 1993 New Jersey gubernatorial election between Jim Florio and Christine Todd Whitman.

 Aron retired in 2020.
 He was regular guest on Reporters Roundtable until his death.